 Sentience is about knowing through feeling.
 Our process and our projects all intend to create impact through emotional human experiences, because emotional experiences are what people remember.
 Emotional experiences bond people to both places and other people.
-It is emotions, prior to facts, that motivate us to discover and engage.
+The following four values guide the creation of interactive installations to cultivate this emotional experience.

 See our Works page for examples of these values in practice.

 Our projects stand out while remaining relevant to their context.
 People notice them from a distance, and, as they approach, our installations reveal details intended to enchant and invite the visitor to interact.
 Interactives create a sense of wonder and investment in the physical world around them.

 These interactions further create pro-social outcomes, people engaging people in ways they would not have without our installation.
 These human interactions heighten emotional experiences creating attachment to both physical and social place.